 5. How do colleges view the SAT and ACT scores?

-Colleges view SAT and ACT scores as part of a larger portfolio that includes your GPA, coursework, college recommendation letters, college essays, and extracurricular for college.
+Colleges view SAT and ACT scores as part of a larger portfolio that includes your GPA, recommendation letters, coursework, essays, and extracurriculars.

 6. What is a 'test-optional' policy for SAT vs ACT?